imaginando/imaginando.github.io/vs/vs2/overview.md

 </div>
 <br>

 This area displays the selected panel.
-By default, VS starts with the Mixer panel, which provides access to Layer controls such as the opacity slider, mute/solo buttons, Layer parameters, and the Material Browser.
+By default, VS starts with the Mixer panel, which provides access to Layer controls such as the opacity slider, mute/solo buttons, material-specific parameters, and the Material Browser.
 The title bar includes a help icon that provides a brief overview of the selected panel.

 For further information about a specific panel please visit the [Mixer](mixer-panel), [Playlist](playlist), [Media Manager](media-manager), [MIDI Mapping](midi-mapping) and [Audio Player](audio-player) sections.